noise/stegocaps/README.md

 I originally had the idea for the classic StegoCaps in 2005 but never got around to implementing it.
 I certainly never assumed that I was the first to consider this technique but hadn't looked around for other mentions or implementations of it.
 Now that I've implemented a basic version I decided to do some research, findings are below.

-It's somewhat questionable if the more basic algorithms herein are truly steganography as they are not terribly effetive at hiding the existence of the secret, but it's still fun!
+It's somewhat questionable if the more basic algorithms herein are truly steganography as they are not terribly effective at hiding the existence of the secret, but it's still fun!

 # Algorithms